 to tell Spotlight to find tomorrow’s iCal events.

-to do some of them, it’s easy to keep those features from getting in your way.
-Use LaunchBar’s configuration window to disable whatever you don’t need.—
+Only the Essentials LaunchBar can do lots of cool things, but if you don’t want to do some of them, it’s easy to keep those features from getting in your way.
+Use LaunchBar’s configuration window to disable whatever you don’t need.— Dan Frakes

 I like Quicksilver because it’s more than a launcher.
 Its features allow you to do many different tasks efficiently, and its nearly 100 plug-ins let you customize the program to fit the way you work.
 Here are just a few great ways to use Quicksilver:

 Get Trigger-Happy If tapping a hot key and typ-ing the first few letters of a program’s name are too much work, Quicksilver gives you an addi-tional option for quick launching.
 Use Quicksilver’s triggers to access a command—a keystroke, a click, or even a mouse gesture.
 So, for example, I could teach Quicksilver that when I draw a greater-than symbol with my mouse (>), I want to fire off the iTunes Next Track action.

 To create a trigger that opens your favorite Web browser, you could select Quicksilver: Triggers and click on the plus-sign (+) button at the bottom of the window.
 In the menu that appears, choose HotKey.
 In the Item field, choose your favorite Web browser.
 In the Action field, choose Open, and then click on Save.
 Double-click on the word None in the Trigger column to open a drawer full of options.
 Click on the Hot Key field and then press the shortcut you’d like to open the browser (I use F1).
 Close the window.
 Now press the new hot key, and your browser should open. (

 Learn more about triggers.)